 PUBLIC INFORMATION OFFICE

-Welcome to the Information Services Unit of the Marion County Sheriff’s Office.
+Welcome to the Public Information Office of the Marion County Sheriff’s Office.
 Our unit serves as the bell tower for Marion County to get information out to the public when trouble is on the horizon.
 If there is a crime trend such as burglary or thefts, we sound the alarm to help citizens protect themselves and their families from becoming victims of crime.

-Part of the responsibilities of the Information Services Unit is the development and production of safety brochures, newsletters, public service announcements (PSAs), public displays and also maintaining the Sheriff’s Office website.
+Part of the responsibilities of the Public Information Office is the development and production of safety brochures, newsletters, public service announcements (PSAs), public displays and also maintaining the Sheriff’s Office website.

 The Public Information Office provides a vast amount of information to the public, whether via the media, contact with the community, or our website.

 We continually strive to provide information that will benefit the safety and security of the citizens of Marion County, which is why we have developed numerous systems on our website that give you instant access to information at the click of a mouse.